ppy/osu-wiki/wiki/Guides/osu!mania_Mapping_Guide/en.md

 #### Burst

-Here we can see the Burst.
-Bursts are what they sound like - quick bursts of notes.
-It's not necessarily 1/4, but usually is defined by something that is much faster than the normal density of notes in the song for a very short period of time
+Bursts are quick bursts of notes.
+They are not necessarily 1/4, but is defined by a sudden increase in density for a short period of time.

 ![Burst](MT-Burst.jpg "Burst")